willgao23/mood-journal/README.md

 - As a user, I want to be able to add entries to my journal
 - As a user, I want to be able to categorize different entries based on mood
 - As a user, I want to be able to see a summary of my past entries in a specific category
-- As a user, I want to be able to get a journaling prompt when I can't think of anything to write
+- As a user, I want to be able to remove past entries